 At the entrance of most hotels we visited, there used to be Arabian coffee along with Dates.
 The coffee served is made of just coffee, cardamom, and saffron.
 Yes, no sugar is added to it.
-You are supposed to have it with natural sugar of dates.
+You are supposed to have it with the natural sugar of dates.

-Our guide Mozhgan Hashemi patiently explained us the coffee ritual in the Arab world.
-She says the coffee is offered to a guest as soon he arrives.
+Our guide Mozhgan Hashemi patiently explained to us the coffee ritual in the Arab world.
+She says the coffee is offered to a guest as soon as he arrives.
 The host keeps offering the coffee till the time guest shakes the cup to indicate a ‘No More’.
 The coffee is also offered by the right hand and received by the right hand as the left hand is considered unclean.
 This means you hold the flask or the coffee pot in your left hand.

-A handle-less coffee cup in ceramic is called Finjan & the coffee pot is called Dalla.
+A handleless coffee cup in ceramic is called Finjan & the coffee pot is called Dalla.

 I ate a lot of dates and they are so damn filling.
-No wonder, people fasting during Ramadan are able to sustain themselves on few dates.
+No wonder, people fasting during Ramadan are able to sustain themselves on a few dates.

 All public places have prominently displayed charity boxes.
-You can donate to whichever charity that you want to contribute to.
+You can donate to whichever charity you want to contribute to.
 In the shopping mall, they are never out of sight.
 I also saw them in hotel lobbies or supermarkets.

-Most of these boxes are half filled with currency notes.
+Most of these boxes are half-filled with currency notes.

-Everyone speaks Hindi
+Everyone speaks Hindi – First Impressions of Sharjah

-Ok, I may be exaggerating a bit, but almost everyone I met spoke Hindi.
+Okay, I may be exaggerating a bit, but almost everyone I met spoke Hindi.

 Do you know that less than 20% of the total population of Sharjah is the local population?

-At the Sharjah airport, I had a conversation with Philipino girl in Hindi.
+At the airport, I had a conversation with a Philipino girl in Hindi.
 She smiled and said ‘Ma’am Seekhna Padta hai’ – you have to learn to survive here.
 Never heard that in India from anyone.

-Dressing code for Men & Women in Sharjah
+Dressing Code for Men & Women in Sharjah

 No, it is not required to wear these colors, but it just so happens that is the most preferred color.